Venture Capital Tips for Fitness Startups

 Now, to answer your specific questions.
 If you are a fitness tech company and are looking to raise capital, WHERE DO YOU START???

 There are only a few institutional VCs that invest ONLY in fitness.
 A VC fund called NFX does a great job of finding investors that are interested in your space, but more importantly, investors where you have a connection.
-A search for fitness investors might look like this.

 Setting your sights on VCs that have already invested in fitness isn’t a bad strategy per se, but don’t necessarily limit your research to those that already have fitness in their portfolios.
 It’s counterintuitive, but looking primarily at VCs that currently support fitness companies may actually backfire, so it’s better to cast a broader net.